 The length of an IVA differs but usually lasts between five and six years.
 At the halfway mark, the IVA should now feel like an expense you need to make each month – similar to paying council tax.

 Right now, you may be feeling quite indifferent towards the agreement.
 However, although making the monthly payment may feel like a chore, it’s usually so much better than struggling to make payments to your creditors.

-The additional money saved, as well as the reduced stress, has hopefully allowed you to enjoy the little things in life again.
+The additional money saved, as well as the reduced stress, will hopefully allow you to enjoy the little things in life again.
 Whether that’s spending time with your loved ones or just being able to relax, an IVA has effectively given many people their lives back.

 Once the IVA is completed, you should be in a much better financial position.
-After all, your creditors have been repaid.
-You’re also now free to investigate other financial products without the approval of the insolvency practitioner – such as a mortgage.
+After all, your unsecured creditors have been repaid.
+You’re also now free to investigate other financial products without the approval of the Insolvency Practitioner – such as a mortgage.mortgage.

 However, your credit rating following an IVA will be adversely affected.
 This means, at least in the short term, getting additional finance could be difficult.

 Details of the IVA will usually appear on your credit file for six years from the date it started.
 While the IVA is on your credit report, lenders may be reluctant to provide you with additional funds.
 Once this is removed though, you can focus on improving your credit score.
 In time, through keeping on top of your debts, this should get better.